Wednesday, November 25, 2015

 Saturday, July 4, 2015

-I share this every few years because I’ve never been the same since that bonfire on the 4th of July.
+I’ve never been the same since that bonfire on the 4th of July.
 An angel gave me a precious gift — really.
 Then I learned such a good lesson that I sent an email about it to my friends.
 Like all good lessons, this one kept on teaching.
 It still is.

 I accepted an offer from a New England camp and conference center to co-direct their first Recovery Camp to offer adults who were recovering from abuse, addiction, alcoholic parents and traumas of all kinds, a chance to finally have a wonderful time at summer camp.